nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_migrate/files_migrate_move.md

 Nutanix offers Nutanix Move tool which will enable migrating files to a new files server.
 Move also helps in moving virtual machines, but this lab will focus on Move's file migration capabilities.

+Move also provides a Web UI which could be useful in managing migration of many shares.

-Lets now explore the Move Files Migration Tool
+Lets now explore the Move Files Migration Tool.

 ## Lab Preparation